the-code-genin/golang_integration_testing/README.md

 # Golang Integration Testing Example

-This repository accompanies the article [Integration Testing in Go with Testcontainers](https://the-code-genin.medium.com/integration-testing-in-golang-with-docker-and-testcontainers-a-practical-guide-ad654508284a) and demonstrates how to build a simple CRUD application in Golang with robust testing practices.
+This repository accompanies the article [Integration Testing in Golang with Docker and Testcontainers: A Practical Guide](https://the-code-genin.medium.com/integration-testing-in-golang-with-docker-and-testcontainers-a-practical-guide-ad654508284a) and demonstrates how to build a simple CRUD application in Golang with robust testing practices.
 The project covers unit, integration and system testing against real infrastructure using [Docker](https://docker.com) and [Testcontainers](https://testcontainers.com/).

 ## Features

-- Create, Read, Update, Delete (CRUD) operations for notes with an `id`, `title` and `description`.
+- Create, Read, Update, Delete (CRUD) operations for notes with an `id`, `title`, `description` and timestamps.
 - Layered architecture:
   - **Database Access Layer (DBAL)**: Handles all database interactions using [pgx](https://github.com/jackc/pgx).
   - **Service Layer**: Contains business logic.
   - **HTTP Layer**: Exposes REST API endpoints.
-- Integration tests with real PostgreSQL using Testcontainers.
+- Integration tests against ephemeral PostgreSQL containers using Testcontainers.
 - Unit tests with mocked dependencies.
+- System tests with `httptest`.

 ## Prerequisites

 - `Go 1.20` or higher.
 - Docker.
-- `make` (optional, for running migrations).
+- `make` (optional).
-- PostgreSQL (if running outside Docker).

 ## Getting Started